intlify/nuxt3/README.md

 The locale messages defined above will be loaded by the `@intlify/nuxt3` module and set to the `messages` option of `createI18n` on the module side.

-Each locale in the `messages` option is defined as a file name without its extension.
+Each locale in the `messages` option is used as a file name without its extension.
+For example, In the `locales` directory above, `en.json` will use `en` as the locale.

 ## ©️ LICENSE